archway-network/archway/x/callback/spec/02_messages.md

 An existing callback can be cancelled by using th [MsgCancelCallback](../../../proto/archway/callback/v1/tx.proto#L58) message,

 On success:
-* The exsiting callback is removed from the execution queue.
+* The exisiting callback is removed from the execution queue.
 * The txFee and surplusFee amount is refunded back to the sender.
 * The rest of the fees are sent to fee_collector to be distributed to validators and stakers